 - Gift cards are a great way to drive purchases, create customer loyalty, and promote your restaurant overall.
 Placing gift cards at hostess stands or in front of registers is a tactful way to catch the customer’s eye, but there are other ways to leverage gift cards at the restaurant.
-For instance, running gift card specials — like buy one, get one half off — incentivizes loyal customers to buy multiple gift cards to give to family and friends who haven’t been to your restaurant.
+For instance, running gift card promotions — like buy one, get one 50% off — incentivises loyal customers to buy multiple gift cards to give to family and friends who haven’t been to your restaurant.
 This promotional trick can allow you to vastly expand your customer base.
 You can also use gift cards for upselling purposes or during raffles and restaurant competitions.

-- Using social media to market your restaurant can be a cost-effective way to reach your audience.
+- Using social media to market your restaurant can be a cost-effective way in restaurant management to reach your audience.
 For example, restaurant owners can create a free Instagram business account and post photos and videos of current happenings at the restaurant or in their community.
-Whether you’re hosting a pop up restaurant or are trying out a new menu item, social media is a great place to promote.
+Whether you’re hosting a pop-up restaurant or are trying out a new menu item, social media is a great place to promote.
 This allows you to build a following of people interested in what you’re doing.
 Owners can also explore paid social marketing opportunities as well.
 As an extension of online advertising, paid social marketing allows you to display online promotions to a specific target market on social media.
 Whether you are changing up the menu or offering an extended happy hour, you can reach a select market using paid social.